daheng414514/Concurrent-REST-API-Server/README.md

 # Concurrent REST API Server

-A simple Python REST API server with a thread-safe in-memory user store.
+A concurrent RESTful API server in Python supporting thread-safe CRUD operations over HTTP using JSON-based communication.

 ## About

-This project implements a basic REST HTTP API server in Python using only the standard library.
+This project implements a concurrent RESTful backend service in Python with synchronized in-memory data management for multi-client CRUD operations over HTTP.
 It provides a thread-safe in-memory store for user data, allowing clients to create, read, update, and delete user information via JSON over HTTP.